Here's a look at the various examples of box kite design we have tried, along with an illustrative photo and video of each...

-there are two Dowel box designs which are a satisfying size for adult fliers.
-Plus a giant one which you can see down there on the right.
+At this writing, there are two Dowel box designs which are a satisfying size for adult fliers.
+Plus a giant one which actually went overhead on 300 feet of line one hot day!

 Before getting into the imagery, you might find this summary helpful...